Ashton-under-Lyne bus station: Services

-Future
+Rebuild (2020)

-On July 7, 2014, the current Deputy Prime Minister, Nick Clegg announced that, as part of Greater Manchester's wider Growth Deal package, development of a new interchange facility within Ashton Town Centre replacing the current "island" style waiting shelters with a single high quality interchange building, incorporating bus and Metrolink within one site to create a new multi-modal interchange facility within Ashton Town Centre.
+On 7 July 2014, the then Deputy Prime Minister, Nick Clegg announced that, as part of Greater Manchester's wider Growth Deal package, development of a new interchange facility within Ashton Town Centre replacing the current "island" style waiting shelters with a single high quality interchange building, incorporating bus and Metrolink within one site to create a new multi-modal interchange facility within Ashton Town Centre.

-Work commenced on Tameside Interchange in June 2018, and construction is complete and the Bus Station is now fully operational.
-Now completed, the new Interchange has;
+Work commenced on Tameside Interchange in June 2018, and construction is complete and the Bus Station became operational in late 2020.
+When completed, the new interchange had: